ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

    1. Are there limits on the input & output values?
 If so, what are they?
 If these limits are breached, what should happen?
         - The maximum current and voltage values are set as part of the initialisation file, and values beyond those limits are not sent to the PSU
    1. Is the above expression guaranteed to converge?
 What if it doesn't?
 How does the current zero-field controller guard against non-convergence?
         - No, we expect to get noise but at the 1 mG level.
-The singal is declared stabel at the 10mG level
+The signal is declared stable at the 10mG level

 ## In Operation ##
    * There is a requirement that Zero field system control needs to be continuous, in the mathematical function sense of not having steps in, when configurations change or control is interrupted.".
 How is this requirement currently achieved?
 (It may better to run the zero-field controller on a separate device (e.g. a Raspberry Pi).
 This approach would eliminate the risk of interruption should IBEX be halted or the control PC re-booted.)
 What is this requirement in practice?